-1.3.3.
-Subscriber
+1.3.3 Subscriber

-Under this Policy the Subscriber is a natural person, authorized to apply for an ACA digital certificate by a Law Firm, a Lawyer, a Spanish Bar Association, Council of Bar Associations or the General Council of Lawyers or related institutions, who is in possession of a secure signature creation device associated with a "Qualified Certificate of Authorized" hosted on a qualified electronic signature creation device.
-The subscriber also receives the name of "Signatory", as defined in art.
-3.9 of Regulation 910/2014....
+Under this Policy the Subscriber is a natural person, linked to a Professional Association on the basis of a commercial or labor contract with the same or related institutions, holder of a "Qualified Professional Staff Certificates" hosted on a qualified electronic signature creation device.
+The subscriber also receives the name of "Signatory", art.
+3.9 of Regulation 910/2014.

-1.3.4.
-User
+1.3.4 User